McShelby/hugo-theme-relearn/exampleSite/content/content/layouts/_index.en.md

 weight = 2
 +++

 Using the command: `hugo new [relative new content path]`, you can start a content file with the date and title automatically set.
 While this is a welcome feature, active writers need more: [archetypes](https://gohugo.io/content/layouts/).
-These are preconfigured skeleton pages with default frontmatter.
+These are preconfigured skeleton pages with default front matter.

 The Relearn theme defines some few archetypes of pages but you are free to define new ones to your liking.
 All can be used at any level of the documentation, the only difference being the layout of the content.